liitfr/liit-sandbox-www/readme.md

 # liit-www

-:warning: Work in progress :warning:
+~~:warning: Work in progress :warning:~~
+This project isn't maintained anymore !

 :beginner: Single Page Application with Spike :cactus: [http://liit.fr](http://liit.fr)
 :construction: This document is a draft :heavy_exclamation_mark: I hope it will be helpful.
 Improvements & PR are welcome !